Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Results and discussion

-The surface coverage that yields the best agreement with the experimental data systematically increases with $c$.
-A plot of the adsorption isotherm $\Gamma(c)$ constructed by associating the best-matching surface coverage to each bulk concentration is shown in \autoref{fig:c12eo6_best_fits}.
-The error bars correspond to the uncertainty regions in \autoref{fig:heatmap_c12eo6}. $\Gamma$ is seen to increase monotonically with increasing bulk concentration, approximately linearly with the logarithm of the concentration.
-For the highest bulk concentration investigated ($c=\qty{30}{\micro M}<$ CMC), $\Gamma\approx\qty{2.4}{\per\nano\meter\squared}$ is obtained, which coincides with an area per molecule of $A_{\text{mol}}=1/\Gamma\approx\qty{0.42}{\nano\meter\squared}$, which is slightly lower than the \qty{0.50}{\nano\meter\squared} estimated earlier~\cite{patil2008binary} and about twice the cross-sectional area of around \qty{0.20}{\nano\meter\squared} required per stretched (all-trans) alkyl chain in a chain-crystalline arrangement~\cite{hermelink2008unsaturated}.
-The significantly larger area requirement must be attributed to the fact that adsorption layers of surfactants with \ce{C12} chains generally do not form such ordered all-trans arrangements and that the area requirement of the OEG headgroup is substantially larger than that of alkyl chains, not least because the loss of conformational entropy required for a stretched-out configuration cannot be compensated by direct hydrogen bonding~\cite{stubenrauch2017hydrogen}.
-Parameter-based thermodynamic models for the interpretation of tensiometric $\gamma(c)$ curves have predicted maximal coverages $\Gamma$ in the range of 1.6 to 2.0 nm$^{-2}$ for \ce{C12EO6}~\cite{Eastoe1997, Zhmud2000, Yada2017}.
+Fig.~\ref{fig:c12eo6_bestfit_fitquality}B shows an overview of the normalized fit quality, $F/F_{\text{min}}$ (Eq.~\ref{eq:fitquality}) of the theoretical XRR curves to the experimental XRR curves obtained at all \ce{C12EO6} bulk concentrations.
+For each concentration, $F$ was calculated systematically for all $\Gamma$ values.
+The surface coverage that best agrees with the experimental data systematically increases with $c$.
+A plot of the adsorption isotherm $\Gamma_\mathrm{XRR,MD}(c)$ constructed by associating the best-matching surface coverage to each bulk concentration is shown in Fig.~\ref{fig:c12eo6_best_fits}.
+The error bars correspond to the uncertainty threshold indicated in Fig.~\ref{fig:c12eo6_bestfit_fitquality}B. $\Gamma$ is seen to increase monotonically with increasing bulk concentration, first approximately linearly with the logarithm of the concentration until it seems to turn to saturation as $c$ approaches the CMC.
+For the highest bulk concentration investigated ($c=\qty{30}{\micro M}<$ CMC), $\Gamma_\mathrm{XRR,MD}=\qty{1.6(2:2)}{\per\nano\meter\squared}$ is obtained, which is consistent with the value determined by NR~\cite{lu1993neutron} at the CMC, $\Gamma=\qty{1.8(2:2)}{\per\nano\meter\squared}$ and with $\Gamma\approx\qty{2.0}{\per\nano\meter\squared}$ estimated from tensiometry data~\cite{patil2008binary, angarska2007drainage}.
+The corresponding area per molecule, $A_{\text{mol}}=1/\Gamma_\mathrm{XRR,MD}\approx\qty{0.6}{\nano\meter\squared}$, is about three times the cross-sectional area of around $\qty{0.20}{\nano\meter\squared}$ required per stretched (all-trans) alkyl chain in a chain-crystalline arrangement~\cite{hermelink2008unsaturated}.
+The significantly larger area requirement must be attributed to the fact that alkyl chains in adsorption layers of \ce{C12} surfactants are always melted and that the area requirement of the OEG headgroup is substantially larger because the loss of conformational entropy required for a stretched-out configuration cannot be compensated by direct hydrogen bonding~\cite{stubenrauch2017hydrogen}.
+Parameter-based thermodynamic models for the interpretation of tensiometric $\gamma(c)$ curves have predicted maximal coverages $\Gamma$ in the range of \qtyrange{1.6}{2.0}{\per\nano\meter\squared} for \ce{C12EO6}~\cite{Eastoe1997, Zhmud2000, Yada2017}.
+The solid line in Fig.~\ref{fig:c12eo6_best_fits} is the adsorption isotherm reconstructed from tensiometric data by~\citealt{angarska2007drainage} according to Eq.~\ref{eq:gibbs}, using a spline fit (see Supporting Information Fig.~S2).
+The concentration-dependent trend is consistent with the surface coverages determined in the present work, albeit with systematically slightly higher values.